 There are some restrictions on the services provided on a Physical Channel, as follows:

 For fixed-length Transfer Frames only on one MAP Channel, the MAP Access Service cannot exist simultaneously with the MAP Packet Service.

+On one Virtual Channel, the COP Management Service shall not exist simultaneously with the Virtual Channel Frame Service.

+The COP Management Service shall not exist simultaneously with the Master Channel Frame Service.

+If the MCF Service exists on a Master Channel, other data transfer services shall not exist simultaneously on the Master Channel.

-On one Master Channel, only one MC_OCF Service can exist.
+On one Master Channel, only one USLP_MC_OCF Service can exist.

+The MAP Octet Stream Service cannot exist when fixed-length Transfer Frames are used.

 GENERAL FUNCTIONS